 Thousands of people just like you have quit with our help.
 Read their stories.
 Remember, you CAN do it and we're here for you whenever you need a bit of extra support.

 Smokefree has lots of free support to help you stop for good.
-Choose from our smartphone app, Quit Kit, email programme or text messages that will keep you focused wherever you are.
+Choose from our smartphone app, email programme or text messages that will keep you focused wherever you are.
 Sign up today to get started.
 You can also speak to your doctor, pharmacy team or local Stop Smoking Service for expert advice on stop smoking medicines.

 Don't forget that Smokefree is on Facebook with lots of hints, tips and messages of support from other people who are trying to quit just like you.